IHS National Committee on Heroin Opioids and Pain Efforts

 In addition, the committee strives to expand availability of co-prescribed and first responder access to naloxone for patients at risk for opioid overdose, expand Neonatal Opioid Withdrawal Syndrome (NOWS)/Neonatal Abstinence Syndrome (NAS) guidelines to increase screening and referral to treatment for pregnant and parenting mothers, and improve data collection, analysis, and evaluation to target strategies to impact pain management and addiction in tribal populations.

-Read the National Committee on Heroin Opioids and Pain Efforts HOPE Newsletters for updates and news from the committee.
+Read the IHS National Committee on Heroin Opioids and Pain Efforts (HOPE)monthly newsletters for the latest information, events, and best practices.

 Supporting HOPE for Patients Affected by Heroin, Opioids and Chronic Pain